 Still, it is time to start looking ahead.
 The new backpacks are packed with school supplies.
 The first day of school clothes are waiting to be worn.
 And I am thinking ahead to mornings, which will be a little different this year as Will and Paige take different buses at different times.

 4 Things to Know about Breakfasts Before School

 - Simple is Good — When my kids were younger, I tried to make more complicated breakfasts before school.
 But the added time and stress wasn’t good for our mornings.
 So now, I go simpler with quick, easy meal solutions.
 We have cereals, breakfast bars and freezer staples like Eggo waffles.
-Sometimes, there’s hard cooked eggs too.
-And the kids have to have fruit and dairy with their breakfast everyday.
+Sometimes, there are hard-cooked eggs too.
+And the kids have to have fruit and dairy with their breakfast every day.

 - Speed is Important — On a schedule?
 Then choosing a breakfast appropriate for the time you have is key.
 Opt for the easiest (breakfast bar, fruit and glass of milk) on the busiest of mornings.
 Dig into fun dressed up breakfasts when you have more time to spare.